stream-punk/mspace/README.md

 The counters should give people a sense, that they are not alone in the space.
-I'd want to add some more ways to give people a sense of commonality without using comments [1].
+I'd want to add some more ways to give people a sense of commonality without using comments [^1].

-The QR Code "sticker" need to have a design that allow people to recognize them as `Music Space` instantly.
+The QR Code "sticker" needs to have a design that allows people to recognize them as `Music Space` instantly.

-[1] I feel comments are one of the big evils on the internet.
+[^1]: I feel comments are one of the big evils on the internet.

 Phase 2
 -------